-17- Consolidated policyholders' results by line of business and fund
+17- Consolidated policyholders' results by line of business and fund a- Revenue recognition

 The significant accounting policies used in accounting for the insurance business are set out below.
 Policies used in accounting for other accounts and transactions are the same as those adopted by the Group.